 Tomato soup is a quintessential American comfort food.
-Native to western South America and Central America, tomatoes, a member of the nightshade family, did not arrive in Europe till the early 1500’s.
-Bright shiny tomatoes were actually thought to be poisonous by Europeans.
-In Europe tomatoes were planted as ornamental curiosities, but not for consumption.
+Native to western South America and Central America, tomatoes, a member of the nightshade family, did not arrive in Europe till the early 1500s.
+Bright shiny tomatoes were thought to be poisonous by Europeans.
+In Europe, tomatoes were planted as ornamental curiosities, but not for consumption.

-The first tomato variety to reach Europe was actually yellow in color.
-In Spain and Italy they were referred to as “pomi d’oro”, meaning “yellow apples“.
-Italy was the first to really embrace and cultivate tomatoes outside South America.
-The French referred to tomatoes as “pommes d’amour”, or “love apples” and actually believed they had aphrodisiacal properties.
+The first tomato variety to reach Europe was yellow.
+In Spain and Italy, they were referred to as “pomi d’oro”, meaning “yellow apples“.
+Italy was the first to embrace and cultivate tomatoes outside South America.
+The French referred to tomatoes as “pommes d’amour”, or “love apples” and believed they had aphrodisiacal properties.

 Campbell Soup Company

 With it’s long-standing American comfort food status, tomato soup is just a simple pureed soup and it can be served hot or cold.
 The first known published tomato soup recipe was mentioned by Eliza Leslie in 1857 in her final publication New Cookery Book.

 But in 1869, Joseph Campbell, a fruit merchant, and Abraham Anderson, an icebox manufacturer, formed the business that would eventually become the Campbell Soup Company.
 And with its creation, tomato soup would never be the same.

 Later, in 1897, Campbell made an amazing leap forward when John T. Dorrance, a chemist at the company and nephew of the then-president, invented the concept of condensed soup.
 He created five varieties, including tomato, which remains one of the top 10 shelf-stable foods sold in U.S. grocery stores today.